mobius-network/mobius-client-ruby/README.md

 Application wants to ensure that:

 * User left token intact (to protect from replay attack).
-* Token is received and acknowledged by true user.
+* Token is received and acknowledged by correct user.

 The process is simple: